SPOTLIGHT ON…THE BARRELS

 THE BABY ARC

 The Baby Arc is a variation of the Step Barrel, with the step element removed and a smoother, gentler arc.
 This is ideal for those who have more limited spinal mobility or are new to the barrel work.
+It can also offer helpful support to clients with particular needs during mat work or on the apparatus.
+We have two handcrafted baby arcs, in our signature studio colour, in our studio.

 THE BARRELS AS PART OF THE PILATES SYSTEM